imsys/JSON-ADVPL/README.md

 * Numbers accept the Scientific E Notation
   234e-7 = 0.0000234
   57e3   = 57000
-* I'm don't know how I can make an Unicode or UTF-8 character in Clipper/ADVPL, so the json \uXXXX converts an ASCII code.
+* I'm don't know how I can make an Unicode or UTF-8 character in ADVPL, so the json \uXXXX converts an ASCII code.
 Values outside the ASCII table becomes '?' (quotation marks).

 @param cJstr - The JSON string you want to convert from
 @return - The converted JSON string, it can be any type.
 Or Nil in case of a bad formatted JSON string.